 The top was built with 2x4s and 2x6s and then stained.
-Once I had the top built, I attached it to the frame.
+Once I had the top assembled, I attached it to the frame.
 I inset the back with 1x4s and 1/4 inch plywood, so that you cannot see the back when you view it from the side, since that is the angle you see it from when you walk in the front door.

 Once I had the frame built out, it was time to build the doors and drawers.
 The doors were made up of 1x4s for the frame and then 1/4 inch plywood I ripped down with my circular saw.

-Once the drawers were built, it was time to install them with the drawer slides.
+Once the drawers were ready, it was time to install them with the drawer slides.
 This is when I realized how important it is that I make sure the measurements are exact and square.
 I was a little too flexible on leaving 1/2 inch on each side to make room for the slides, and as a result I had to use a planer (another new purchase) to trim down the sides of the drawers so they would fit.
-I used these soft close drawer slides that I found on Amazon.
+I used these soft-close drawer slides that I found on Amazon.
 And since I love how much easier jigs make my life, I also got this Kreg Drawer Slide Jig to make installing the drawer slide a little easier.

-I stained the top with a mixture of Varathane stains dark walnut and weathered gray (the same stains I used on my bench) and topped it with a couple coats of a matte polyurethane.
-I painted the inside Pure White by Sherwin Williams to match my trim and board and batten.
+I stained the top with a mixture of Varathane stains dark walnut and weathered gray (the same stains I used on my bench) and topped it with matte polyurethane.
+I painted the inside Pure White by Sherwin Williams to match my trim.
 Initially, I had painted the outside of the sideboard the same color, but ended up painting it Repose Gray by Sherwin Williams instead.
 I also caulked the molding and some other parts of the sideboard before I painted it for a more professional look.

-This means I am very, very close to finally being done with my entry!
+This means I am very close to finally being done with my entry!
 I just need to hire someone to paint and add a few decor items.

 Update: since I originally created the sideboard, I updated it with new chalk paint and hardware.
 I love how it looks!